 Race morning (or game day in my former life) is always a fun time, you can really feel the excitement in the air and the buzz of what’s about to take place, plenty of pain!!

-I was introduced to a really nice bloke by the name of Charlie Sharpe before the race, and we just so happened to be heading out to the same labour to start.
-Over the next couple of hours Charlie and I ran together and ticked off Labour 4, a nice run into Castleton then up over a short steep hill to the checkpoint and back, Labour 9 which took us up and over our first real decent climb, and then down a fast rocky descent into a forest where we had to retrieve a “girdle” just like Hercules had to during his Girdle of Hippolyta Labour.
+I was introduced to a really nice bloke by the name of Charlie Sharpe before the race, and we just so happened to be heading out to the same labour to start with.
+Over the next couple of hours Charlie and I ran together and ticked off Labour 4, a nice run into Castleton then up over a short steep hill to the checkpoint and back, Labour 9 which took us up and over our first real decent climb and then down a fast rocky descent into a forest where we had to retrieve a “girdle” just like Hercules had to during his Girdle of Hippolyta Labour.

 We also completed labour 2, which like Hercules, we had to enter the “underworld” and into the deep recesses of a cave, but instead of capturing a Cerberus like Hercules (a multi headed dog or “hellhound”) we simply had to return with a few droplets of the water that oozed from the caves walls.
-Both Charlie and I totally missed the checkpoint and carried on further and further into the cave, with the “roof” of the cave becoming lower and lower until we were told by one of the guides that we had come way too far in, I’m pretty sure we were the only ones who got lost in the cave!
+Both Charlie and I totally missed the checkpoint and carried on further and further into the cave, with the “roof” of the cave becoming lower and lower until we were told by one of the guides that we had come way too far in, I’m pretty sure we were the only ones who got “lost” in the cave!

 We eventually found the checkpoint, and our way out back into daylight.
 I was beginning to struggle with a niggling pain in my achilles tendon, and as Charlie sped off it was time to head out on a few labours alone.

-Next I decided to take on labour 3, The Cattle of Geryon, this short labour was going to test out my achilles, although it was only a three mile round trip, there was over a quarter mile worth of climbing up and over Lose Hill.
-Once I reached the summit and lookout platform of Lose Hill, it was an incredibly steep descent down a lumping grassy field.
+Next I decided to take on labour 3, The Cattle of Geryon, this short labour was going to test out my achilles, although it was only a 3 mile round trip, there was over a quarter mile worth of climbing up and over Lose Hill.
+Once I reached the summit and lookout post of Lose Hill, it was an incredibly steep descent down a lumping grassy field.
 The terrain was so steep I had to walk down side ways, I even contemplated rolling down for a few minutes until I saw a few football sized rocks nestled against some of the tuffs of grass.

 Arriving at the checkpoint, I found a small bag containing miniature cow figurines, I had to “round” one up, and return it to Olympus.
 Getting back up to the summit of Lose Hill not only took it out of my legs, and put further strain through my achilles, but also my throat started to hurt.
 I was constantly yelling at myself to keep going, and to stay motivated, as there was no one else around I thought why not, it did help to pass the time.